-[root@master]# config setprop rsyncd password <PASSWORD> [root@master]# config setprop hotsync role master [root@master]# config setprop hotsync SlaveHost <SLAVE_IP> [root@master]# signal-event nethserver-hotsync-update
+[root@master]# config setprop rsyncd password <PASSWORD> [root@master]# config setprop hotsync role master [root@master]# config setprop hotsync SlaveHost <SLAVE_IP> [root@master]# signal-event nethserver-hotsync-save

-[root@slave]# config setprop rsyncd password <PASSWORD> [root@slave]# config setprop hotsync role slave [root@slave]# config setprop hotsync MasterHost <MASTER_IP> [root@slave]# signal-event nethserver-hotsync-update
+[root@slave]# config setprop rsyncd password <PASSWORD> [root@slave]# config setprop hotsync role slave [root@slave]# config setprop hotsync MasterHost <MASTER_IP> [root@slave]# signal-event nethserver-hotsync-save

 <PASSWORD> must be the same on master and slave.